10 Possible Benefits of Obtaining a Personal Loan

 6. Longer repayment terms compared to other loans

-Personal loan repayment terms can vary, and while the average is two to five years, you can have a term of seven to ten years depending on how much you borrow and how much you want to pay each month.
-Compared to payday loans and pawn shop loans, which have repayment terms of a few weeks, or credit card debt, which should be repaid in full every month, these longer repayment terms can make having a personal loan more manageable.
+Personal loan repayment terms can vary from lender to lender.
+While the average is two to five years, you can have a term of seven to ten years depending on how much you borrow and how much you want to pay each month.
+Compared to payday loans and pawn shop loans, which have repayment terms of a few weeks, or revolving credit, which is typically repaid every month, these longer repayment terms can make having a personal loan more manageable.

 7. Builds credit history

-Having a personal loan can improve your credit score.
-First, making payments on time each month helps build your payment history, which makes up 35% of your score.
-If you’re taking out a personal loan to consolidate debt, this can lower your credit utilization.
-Having a personal loan also improves your length of credit history and credit mix.
+If managed responsibly, a personal loan can help improve your credit score.
+By making payments on time each month, you can help build your payment history, which makes up 35% of your score.
+However, by missing monthly payments, you can significantly damage your score.
+Additionally, if you’re taking out a personal loan to consolidate debt, it can lower your credit utilization, which can also help boost your score.
+Finally, having a personal loan may also improve your credit mix, which is another factor contributing to your overall score.

 Related: How to Improve Credit with a Personal Loan